Prepare for load balancing and failover

 IG saves state information in the following ways:

-By using a handler, such as a SamlFederationHandler or a custom ScriptableHandler, that can store information in the context.
+By using a handler, such as a custom ScriptableHandler, that can store information in the context.
 Most handlers depend on information in the context, some of which is first stored by IG.

 By using filters, such as AssignmentFilters, HeaderFilters, AuthorizationCodeOAuth2ClientFilters, OAuth2ResourceServerFilters, ScriptableFilters, SqlAttributesFilters, and StaticRequestFilters, that can store information in the context.
 Most filters depend on information in the request, response, or context, some of which is first stored by IG.